Peking University HSBC Business School: Internationalization

 As an English-language program based in one of China's largest cities, Peking University HSBC Business School has sought to drastically increase the amount of international influence on campus in recent years.
-Currently, about 40% of PHBS faculty are non-Chinese, and the majority of PHBS faculty obtained their PhDs from American institutions.
+Currently, about 40% of PHBS faculty are non-Chinese, and the majority of PHBS faculty obtained their Ph.D. from American institutions.
 This included universities such as Columbia University, University of Pennsylvania, and Oxford University.

 In addition, the school actively recruits international students who are interested in taking advantage of the Chinese financial and business markets.
 The school appeals to international applicants interested in the Chinese market.
 The upcoming 2016-2017 international student class is expected to be the largest in the school's history with over 91 international students coming from 41 different countries.